hussain-jawaid/Hangman-Game/README.md

-## 🕹️ Console Hangman Game
+# 🕹️ Console Hangman Game

-A classic Hangman game built with Python, playable in the terminal.
+This is a classic Hangman game built with Python and playable in the terminal.
 The player must guess the hidden word one letter at a time before running out of chances.

-### 🖼️ Demo

 ![Hangman Game Demo](assets/demo.png)

-### 🎯 Features
+## 🎯 Features

 - Random word selection from a JSON word list
 - ASCII-based hangman stages